Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 Transfer the elote dip to a serving bowl and top with the remaining cheese and lime zest.
 Sprinkle it with chili powder and serve with extra lime wedges on the side.

-Can you use frozen corn to make elote dip?
+Can you use frozen corn to make cold elote dip?

-Yes, you can use frozen corn to make elote dip!
-This is a great way to enjoy these Mexican flavors when fresh corn isn't in season.
+Yes! you can use frozen corn to make elote dip!
+This is a great way to enjoy this cold Mexican dip when fresh corn isn't in season.
 Thaw it in the refrigerator first, then make sure it is drained well before mixing with the other ingredients.

 More creamy dip recipes